varun-singhh/varun-singhh/README.md

 ## I'm a Learner, Developer, and Creator!!

-- 🌱 I’m currently learning Backend with django 🐍
+- 🌱 I’m currently working on amazing projects in backend with Golang
-- 🤩 I'm good at javascript, React, Data Analysis and creating ML models
+- 🤩 I'm good at Fullstack Web & Mobile Development
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with like minded developers
-- 🥅 2021 Goals: Contribute more to Open Source projects and build something creative and new
+- 🥅 Goals: Create a very interesting product for music industry which will be open source
 - ⚡ Fun fact: I love to make digital graphics/illustrations and watch TV series

-### ⚡ Portfolio <a href="https://varun-profile.netlify.app/"> Visit Now </a>:

 ### Connect with me:
 <a href="https://twitter.com/_varuns"><img align="left" alt="varun-singhh | Twitter" width="50px" src="https://cdn4.iconfinder.com/data/icons/social-media-2110/64/Twitter-01-512.png" /></a>